 In the evening, International Jumpers get underway with the $72,900 Welcome Stake.

-Friday night is all about power and speed as international riders are in the saddle for the $50,000 Speed Final and the $25,000 Puissance (high jump), where the brave will jump the great wall until only one horse and rider combination remains fault-free.
+If it’s Friday, it’s Military Night at WIHS!
+It’s all about power and speed as international riders are in the saddle for the $50,000 Speed Final (look for the American flag Jump for TAPS!) and the $25,000 Land Rover International Jumper Puissance, where the brave will jump the great wall until only one horse and rider combination remains fault-free.
 The North American indoor record to beat is 7’ 7-1/2,” set at Washington in 1983.

 Tonight, the ring will be electric as top riders and their superstar horses compete in the highlight of the week, the $215,000 Longines FEI Jumping World CupTM Washington presented by MARS Equestrian for the President’s Cup, with the biggest, most challenging jumps and the largest purse of the show.
 Riders will be looking for valuable points to qualify for the 2022 World Cup Final in April.